2NE1: 2011–2012: 2NE1 2nd Mini Album and Japanese debut

-2013–2014: Crush, international recognition and world tour
+2013–2014: Crush and international success

 2NE1 released the English-language single "Take the World On", a collaboration with American singer Will.i.am, on March 14, 2013.
-The song was used in a commercial for the Intel Ultrabook computer.
+The song was used in a commercial for the Intel Ultrabook series of laptops.
 On March 21, in an Elle interview, CL confirmed that the group had not yet planned an album for the United States but wanted to produce more songs in English.
 A second collaboration with will.i.am produced "Gettin' Dumb", which included his bandmate Apl.de.ap.
 The song appears on will.i.am's second album, #willpower, which was released on April 23, 2013.
 2NE1's next singles were not on an album; the chart-topping, reggae-themed "Falling in Love" was released on July 8, 2013.
 On July 22, the song was voted MTV Iggy's "Song of the Summer" by readers of the website.
 The second non-album single, "Do You Love Me", was released on August 7 and became a top-three hit.
 In October, it was announced that 2NE1 had been appointed honorary ambassadors for the Korea Brand & Entertainment Expo 2013 in London.
-The group's third and final standalone single of 2013 was released on November 21: the electropop ballad "Missing You".
-It topped the Gaon Digital Chart, and had more than one million downloads by the end of the following year.
+The ballad "Missing You" was the group's third standalone single of the year and was released on November 21.
+It topped the Gaon Digital Chart and received more than one million downloads by the end of the following year.
+According to Invest Chosun, the group collectively grossed ₩40 billion in 2013.

 In January 2014, 2NE1 appeared on an episode of The Bachelor and the finale of America's Next Top Model (filmed in South Korea).
 The group released Crush, its second Korean-language studio album, the following month.
 The singles "Come Back Home" and "Gotta Be You" were released at the same time; "Come Back Home" topped the Gaon Digital Chart for two consecutive weeks and was the group's ninth (and final) number-one single in South Korea, extending their lead for the most number-one singles on Gaon by idol groups.
 Furthermore, the rest of the songs on the record also experienced success on the charts; Nine out of Crush's 10 tracks made the top 20 on the weekly comprehensive chart for two weeks.
 The album sold 10,000 copies in the U.S. and peaked at number 61 on the Billboard 200 chart, setting a US record for the highest-charting and best-selling K-pop album.
 A Los Angeles Times article said that the album was "doing more important work than crossing over — it's ushering in K-pop's future, in America and everywhere."
 The music video for "Gotta Be You" was released on May 21 as a celebration of the fifth anniversary of the group's debut.
 2NE1 released the Japanese edition of Crush on June 25, 2014, and it reached number four on the Oricon Daily Album Chart.